HackYourFuture/Node.js/week2/MAKEME.md

 })
 ```

 Use Postman to test that your code works.
-Remember to use the correct url for example: `http://localhost:3000/blogs/My first blog`
+Remember to use the correct url, for example: `http://localhost:3000/blogs/My first blog`

 That was almost too easy, right?
 Next up, the hardest part: